NoMoreFood/Repacls/index.md

 /FindNullAcl
    Reports any instance of a null ACL.
 A null ACL, unlike an empty ACL, allows all access (i.e., similar to an ACE with 'Everyone' with 'Full Control')

+/Locate <FileName> <RegularExpression>
+   This command will write a comma separated value file with the fields of filename, creation time, file modified time, file size and file attributes.
+   The regular expression will perform a case insensitive regular expression search against file name or directory name.
+To report all data, pass .* as the regular expression.

+/Report <FileName> <RegularExpression>
+   This command will write a comma separated value file with the fields of filename, security descriptor part (e.g., DACL), account name, permissions, and inheritance flags.
+The regular expression will perform a case insensitive regular expression search against the account name in DOMAIN\user format.
+To report all data, pass .* as the regular expression.
+   An optional qualifier after regular expression can be specified after the regular expression to refine what part of the security descriptor to scan.
+   See Other Notes & Limitations section for more information.

 Commands That Can Alter Security (When /WhatIf Is Not Present)
 --------------------------------